Max-Gabriel-Susman/RealDrops/README.md

 # Drops

-## !Unresolved issue with area creation, login with 'username: Demodemo , password: Demodemo' to play around with some prebuilt areas.!
+## !Unresolved issue with area creation, login with 'username: Demodemo , password: Demodemo' to play around with some prebuilt areas!

 ## !LoginPage logo is currenly not present on android because I need to make a vectorDrawable of it!